microsoft/vcpkg-docs/vcpkg/produce/package-ado-dependency.md

 TODO: Use the vcpkg-sample-library as a starting point

+1. Click on New Repository
+2. Name your repo
+3. Set up authentication

 ## 2 - Authentication

 TODO: Figure this out.
 Test by simply git clone